-In regions where the top layer soil can freeze during winter or dry out during summer it is necessary to assess the effects of shallow depth resistivity variations on the grounding design.
-The recent internationally approved IEC standard 61936-1 entitled Power Installations Exceeding 1 kV ac – Part 1: Common Rules, states clearly in Section 10.3.1 General Clause b:
+In regions where the top layer soil can freeze during winter or dry out during summer, it is necessary to assess the effects of shallow depth resistivity variations on a grounding design.

 Overview of SoilModelManager

 Soil resistivity rises during the dryer conditions of late summer and, as noted in IEEE Standard 80, can dramatically increase when temperatures drop below 0°C, which occurs during the winter and early spring in many parts of the world.
 Taking into account the composition, salinity, and moisture content of the soil, as well as meteorological data and existing resistivity measurements, SoilModelManager can emulate the real distribution of soil resistivity with depth as a function of the temperature at that depth.

 This results in the generation of soil models that appropriately represent the soil structure during the winter and early-spring seasons.

 SoilModelManager can also be used to estimate soil resistivity variations in warm regions, where soil resistivity may show strong seasonal variations due to changing soil moisture content between the dry and wet seasons.